Standard of Living vs. Quality of Life: What the Numbers Miss

 So then how and why does life still feel hard?

-The answer is that standard of living — as it’s traditionally measured — doesn’t account for how people actually experience their lives.
+The answer is that standard of living, as it is traditionally measured, does not account for how people actually experience their lives.

 It includes the material side of living, but also looks at things like:

-The U.S. ranks near the top in GDP per person — but much lower on happiness and well-being.
+The U.S. ranks near the top in GDP per person, but lower on many happiness and well-being measures.

-Despite economic growth, self-reported happiness among U.S. adults has drifted downward since the early 1990s.
-This suggests that quality of life, as lived and felt, hasn’t kept up with rising output.
+Despite economic growth, self-reported happiness among U.S. adults has not kept pace with rising output.
+That suggests quality of life, as lived and felt, cannot be reduced to production totals.

 The message is clear: